The Campaign Settings panel is where you can add, edit, or delete campaigns and campaign groups. You can also change the

 e.
 Call to Action Button: Customize this button to something catchy so the users are ready to get started with their ideas in the campaign.

 f.
 Send Date: We can schedule the send date and the invitation will be sent at 00.00 PST on the date selected.
 In case it is today's date and is past 00.00 PST the email will be sent immediately.

 g.
 Send to: We can opt for the email to be sent to all community members, specific groups in the community, or if the campaign is private then only to the members of the specific campaign.

 h.
 Custom Email Banner: The email invitation can be customized along with the email banner related to the campaign.

 a.
 Launch Date

 The administrator of the community can pre-set a date as well as time for the launch of the campaign along with an end date when they intend to close the campaign.
 You could also launch the campaign immediately if the community administrator is ready to release the campaign to the users by clicking on the 'Launch Immediately' link.

 b.
 End date

-After a Campaign concludes (post end date), they get archived and are moved to 'Archived Campaigns' by the system where they are available for viewing to community users but is closed for any activity like voting, commenting etc.
+After a Campaign concludes (post end date), they get archived and are moved to 'Archived Campaigns' by the system where they are available for viewing to community users but are closed for any activity like voting, commenting etc.

-Enabling or Disabling a Campaign: Campaign settings do not have an enable button, however, we could always use the 'Save as Draft' switch while creating a campaign in the Launch section to stop it from reflecting in the homepage to the normal users.
+Enabling or Disabling a Campaign: Campaign settings do not have an enable button, however, we could always use the 'Save as Draft' switch while creating a campaign in the Launch section to stop it from reflecting on the homepage to the normal users.

-In case the campaign has not launched and admin do not want the campaign to be visible to users simply set a future date as the Launch date which will automatically remove the campaign from the homepage.
+In case the campaign has not launched and the admin does not want the campaign to be visible to users simply set a future date as the Launch date which will automatically remove the campaign from the homepage.

 c.
 Show Count down Timer

-When admin set an end date for a campaign, users see another option to 'Show countdown timer'.
+When the admin sets an end date for a campaign, users see another option to 'Show countdown timer.
 The timer shows up on the campaign page to remind users about the time left for participating in the campaign.

 d.
 Stage End Dates